Walk Your Way to Better Health

 Determining intensity can be confusing.
 Am I working out too hard or not hard enough?
 Think about intensity on a scale of 1-10 where 1=relaxing on the couch and 10=gasping for air.
 Your walking intensity should be moderate, so somewhere in the middle, about a 5 or 6 on the scale.
 You can always adjust your intensity based on how you’re feeling, or include some short bursts or intervals of more intense walking, and then work your way back to a moderate intensity.

 Following a walking program is a great way to start including walking in your day.
 A good program will start you off slow and gradually build upon duration and distance.
 Remember, you can always modify a walking program to fit into your schedule and lifestyle.
-Check out this beginner walking program from Harvard Medical School.

 For many, the hardest part of exercise is consistency.
 Use these tips to stay motivated and keep walking.

 - Wear a pedometer and track your steps.
 Set small goals each week to increase your steps.

 - Start small and build up your duration and distance gradually.